 When to Watch: Powdery mildew in soybeans is a windblown pathogen, which requires cool air temperatures and low relative humidity.

 Pod and Stem Blight

 How to Spot It: Key signs of soybean pod and stem blight are many small, black, raised dots arranged in rows on infected stems, pods and fallen petioles late in the season.
 Upper portions of infected plants may turn yellow and die.
 Infected seeds are cracked, shriveled and dull and may have a gray mold.
 Infected seeds can have low viability and decompose at harvest.

 Sclerotinia Stem Rot (White Mold)

 How to Spot It: Early symptoms of Sclerotinia stem rot, also called white mold, may be the wilting of leaves in the upper canopy.
 Leaves may look gray-green, off-color or wilted.
 Cankers may appear on the stems at the nodes.

+When to Watch: White mold is prone to develop in moderate temperatures (less than 82 degrees F) in the canopy and under frequent rainfall, especially as the plants begin to flower and set pods.
 White mold can cause extensive yield losses in fields that otherwise have high yield potential.
-It is prone to develop in moderate temperatures (less than 82 degrees F) in the canopy and under frequent rainfall, especially as the plants begin to flower and set pods.

 Sudden Death Syndrome (SDS)

 How to Spot It: Soybean Sudden Death Syndrome (SDS) causes interveinal chlorotic or necrotic spots, and may eventually cause leaves to curl up or drop prematurely, while the petioles remain firmly attached.
 Fields with severe foliar symptoms will have a tan to brown cast.
 Next, flowers abort and pods fail to fill seed.
 One characteristic of SDS is that the interior, or pith, of the stem remains white.
 SDS can occur as a disease complex with soybean cyst nematode (SCN), often resulting in early and more severe symptoms.